NoAuthZone/FlagFinder/README.md

 ## Short description

-**FlagFinder** is a PowerShell-based search tool for finding CTF/flag strings and similar secrets on Windows systems.
+**CTF-FlagFinder** is a PowerShell-based search tool for finding CTF/flag strings and similar secrets on Windows systems.
 It searches files (content & names), the registry, DNS cache, recycle bin, log files, ZIP and OOXML archives, and much more—including hidden areas, if desired.

 ---